-MacAndrews Holdings is wholly owned through Mafco Holdings by Ronald O. Perelman.
-MacAndrews Holdings directly owns 14,590,347 shares of our Class A common stock.
+- MacAndrews Holdings is wholly owned through Mafco Holdings by Ronald O. Perelman.
+MacAndrews Holdings directly owns 14,590,347 shares of our Class A common stock. - \\ MacAndrews Holdings beneficially owns approximately 83% of the outstanding shares of our common stock.
+REV Holdings beneficially owns 11,650,000 shares of our Class A common stock (representing approximately 31% of the outstanding shares of our Class A common stock) and all of the outstanding 31,250,000 shares of our Class B common stock (which is entitled to ten votes per share), which together represent approximately 62% of the outstanding shares of our common stock.

-^{} MacAndrews Holdings beneficially owns approximately 83% of the outstanding shares of our common stock.
-REV Holdings beneficially owns 11,650,000 shares of our Class A common stock (representing approximately 31% of the outstanding shares of our Class A common stock) and all of the outstanding stock.
 MacAndrews Holdings directly owns 14,590,347 outstanding shares of our Class A common stock.
-REV Holdings also beneficially owns all of the outstanding 546 shares of our Series A preferred stock (which are not entitled to vote) and all of the outstanding 4,333 shares of our Series B convertible preferred stock (which are entitled to 433,333 votes in the aggregate and which are convertible into an aggregate of 433,333 shares of Class A common stock), which, together with the shares of common stock beneficially owned by REV Holdings and the 14,590,347 shares of Class A common stock held directly by MacAndrews Holdings, represent approximately 97% of the combined voting power of our outstanding shares of common and preferred stock.
+REV Holdings also beneficially owns all of the outstanding 546 shares of our Series A preferred stock (which are not entitled to vote) and all of the outstanding 4,333 shares of our Series B convertible preferred stock (each of which is entitled to approximately 100 votes and each of which is convertible into approximately 100 shares of Class A common stock), which, together with the shares of common stock beneficially owned by REV Holdings and the 14,590,347 shares of Class A common stock held directly by MacAndrews Holdings, represent approximately 97% of the combined voting power of our outstanding shares of common and preferred stock.